 Low self-esteem and self-hatred are prevalent in adult children of parental alienation.

 It can be devastating for a child to hear that their parent hates them and will never love them.
-An alienating parent often making that assertion can lead to low self-esteem and self-hatred in the child.

 Major depressive disorder